MewsSystems/gitbook-channel-manager-api/mews-operations/reservations.md

 ### Response

-[Plain response](general-remarks.md#plain-response) will determine whether the booking was accepted for processing or not.
+[Simple response](../general/README.md#simple-response) will determine whether the booking was accepted for processing or not.